gmuldoon/cslvr-Wiki/gen_mesh.py.md

 ## Ice slopes
 The ```dbm.data['ref'][slp]``` function puts a limit in meters on the refinement of slopes.
 It can be used to limit the "pointiness" of mountains to make them more or less realistic.

+## Memory
+Depending on the size of the mesh (i.e. the number of vertices, etc.), creating the mesh may require a considerable amount of memory.
+If running this script results in memory issues, consider running on a node with more memory or reducing the complexity or size of the mesh.

 #Change topography or velocity boundaries
 By default, the model uses Bedmap2 and MEaSUREs InSAR velocities as boundary conditions.
 These are loaded by this script to generate them mesh.
 To change the input data for one of these fields, it is necessary to edit the lines